 Will the rabbit repellant deter wildlife from visiting my yard?

 No, it does not.
 Rabbit repellents are designed to keep rabbits away.
 However, several of the products on our list will also dissuade deer.
-So, if you want deer in your yard, it might not be a good idea to buy them.
+So, if you want deer in your yard, buying them might not be a good idea.

 Otherwise, there is no need to be concerned.
 Even after you’ve treated your yard with rabbit repellent, all of the animals you enjoy will continue to visit you.